-- F. Program sponsors shall present continuing chiropractic education that constitutes a meritorious learning experience and complies with section 12-215-113, C.R.S.
-If a sponsor falsified information regarding the course, the Board may require the sponsor's future courses be pre-approved. - G. Any excess CE hours above the minimum educational requirement in any applicable renewal period may not be 'carried over' in order to meet the minimum educational requirements in any succeeding renewal period.
-A licensee shall only count CE hours completed for the renewal period. - H. Each actively licensed Colorado chiropractor is required to maintain 'Health Provider Level Cardiopulmonary Resuscitation' (CPR), as provided by the American Heart Association or substantially similar nationally or internationally recognized organization.
+- E. Program sponsors shall present continuing chiropractic education that constitutes a meritorious learning experience and complies with §§ 12-33-116 C.R.S.
+If a sponsor falsified information regarding the course, the Board may require the sponsor's future courses be pre-approved. - F. Any excess CE hours above the minimum educational requirement in any applicable compliance period may not be "carried over" in order to meet the minimum educational requirements in any succeeding compliance period.
+A licensee shall only count CE hours completed for the renewal period. - G. Each actively licensed Colorado chiropractor is required to maintain "Health Provider Level Cardiopulmonary Resuscitation" (CPR), as provided by the American Heart Association or substantially similar nationally or internationally recognized organization.
 All active licensees must maintain proof of current and valid CPR certification.
-The hours necessary to maintain this CPR certification may be used towards the CE hours required by this Rule.
-The lecture component may be taken on-line or attended at a live class.
-The skill test component must be in-person and at a live class.

-- I. If a licensee has been licensed for a period of twelve months or less before the first license renewal period, the licensee is not required to submit CE for license renewal.
-If a licensee has been licensed for longer than twelve months before the first license renewal period, the licensee is required to submit fifteen of the CE credit hours; recordkeeping and documentation CEs are not required to be part of this fifteen hours. - J. Courses in the promotion of practice building or office management do not satisfy the requirements of this Rule.
+The hours necessary to maintain this CPR certification may be used towards the CE hours required by this Rule. - H. If a licensee has been licensed for a period of twelve (12) months or less before the first license renewal period, the licensee is not required to submit CE for license renewal.
+If a licensee has been licensed for longer than twelve (12) months before the first license renewal period, the licensee is required to submit fifteen (15) of the CE credit hours; recordkeeping and documentation CEs are not required to be part of this 15 hours. - Courses in the promotion of practice building or office management do not satisfy the requirements of this Rule.
 Courses in practices which are outside the chiropractic scope of practice do not satisfy the requirements of this Rule.
-At least four of the thirty required hours per renewal period shall be in recordkeeping and documentation. - K. For every renewal period, up to ten CE hours may be obtained through distance learning programs.
+At least four of the 30 required hours per renewal period shall be in recordkeeping and documentation. - J. For every license renewal period, up to ten (10) CE hours may be obtained through distance learning programs.
 These may include, but are not limited to, internet education programs, CDs, DVDs, video and audio tapes.
-To obtain CE credit for distance learning, successful completion of a proficiency testing component is required. - L. Licensees must maintain in their own files the following information: (1) the dates of the CE program; (2) the certificate of attendance, including the hours in attendance; (3) a synopsis of the course content; and (4) the identity of the course sponsor.
-These records must be kept for a period of four years. - M. The Board may conduct a random compliance audit of renewal applicants to verify CE course content and number of hours completed.
+To obtain CE credit for distance learning, successful completion of a proficiency testing component is required. - K. Licensees must maintain in their own files the following information: (1) the dates of the CE program; (2) the certificate of attendance, including the hours in attendance; (3) a synopsis of the course content; and (4) the identity of the course sponsor.
+These records must be kept for a period of four years. - L. The Board may conduct a random compliance audit of renewal applicants to verify CE course content and number of hours completed.
 Licensees must comply with the audit process requested by the Board.
-If a licensee does not comply, disciplinary action for failure to comply with section 12-215-115(1)(f), C.R.S., may be considered by the Board. - N. If any licensed chiropractor is unable to comply with this section on account of dire emergency and for good cause shown, the Board may waive the provisions of section 12-215-113, C.R.S.
+If a licensee does not comply, disciplinary action for failure to comply with § 12-33-117(f), C.R.S. may be considered by the Board. - M. If any licensed chiropractor is unable to comply with this section on account of dire emergency and for good cause shown, the Board may waive the provisions of § 12-33-116, C.R.S.
 A licensee requesting waiver must send a written petition to the Board, outlining the reasons for the request.
-The licensee will be notified of the Board's decision in writing. - 1.9 [Repealed eff.
-12/01/2009] - 1.10 [Relocated to Rule 6 eff.
-05/25/2019] - 1.11 Use of Credentials - A. Only those titles authorized by statute may be used. - B. Post-graduate degrees received from an institution accredited by the Council of Chiropractic Education or diplomate status may be used in conjunction with those titles authorized by statute.
+The licensee will be notified of the Board's decision in writing.